doubleaykay/chrome-no-search-highlight/README.md

-# Remove Search Highlighting
+# No Search Highlight
 A Chrome extension to prevent Google Search from highlighting text in webpages.

-## How to install
+## How does it work?
-Download ZIP of the repo, extract somewhere, and then install as an "unpacked Chrome Extension" via instructions here: https://stackoverflow.com/a/24577660
+When Chrome wants to load a URL that contains the following flag: `#:~:text=`, this extension replaces the flag and subsequent part of the URL with nothing then tells Chrome to load that modified URL.

 ## What are you talking about?
 See: https://www.theverge.com/2020/6/4/21280115/google-search-engine-yellow-highlight-featured-snippet-anchor-text

-## What does this extension do?
-It prrevents text from being highlighted by removing the part of the URL (which Google injects) that tells Chrome to highlight that text.

 ## How does Google do that?
 See: https://github.com/WICG/scroll-to-text-fragment

-Basically, when they pull a bit of text from the webpage for their search result, they tell Chrome to scroll to that text via the "scroll-to-text-fragment" functionality.

 ## Credits
 This repo is forked from https://github.com/johngodley/chrome-remove-affiliate-links.
 Thank you @johngodley for the initial code.

-I simply modified the extension to work on all webpages and to only remove the part of the URL Google injects to highlight text.
+I modified the extension to work on all webpages and only remove the part of the URL Google injects to highlight text.